Seattle FBI agents arrest man accused in Florida of threats to kill Hispanics and foment a race war

 A 35-year-old Maryland man has been arrested in Seattle on a federal warrant out of Miami alleging that he made multiple threats on social media to kill a Southern Florida resident and “all Hispanics in Miami and other places,” according to the U.S. Attorney’s Office.

-Eric Lin was arrested Monday by Seattle FBI agents on charges of making threatening communications.
+Eric Lin was arrested Monday by Seattle FBI agents on charges of making threatening communications, according to federal court records.
 A criminal complaint alleges he made “pro-Hitler and anti-Hispanic statements” in more than 150 pages of Facebook messages turned over to the FBI’s Joint Terrorism Task Force in Miami by an individual residing there.

 The charges do not state why Lin was in Western Washington and do not specify where he was arrested.
 Emily Langlie, a spokeswoman for the U.S. Attorney’s Office in Seattle, referred questions to the U.S. Attorney in Miami.
 A spokeswoman there, Marlene Fernandez-Karavetsos, declined to comment.